All Good/ 2. Kabana/ 3. California Baby/ 4. Goddess Garden/ 5. Thinkbaby/ 6. Beautycounter / 7. Poofy Organics/ 8. Badger/ 9. Babo Botanicals

-The overzealous use of sunscreen on kids has resulted in widespread vitamin D deficiencies, which are linked to cancer, depression, multiple sclerosis, heart disease, and obesity.
-A 2009 study found that a staggering 70 percent of children in the United States have low vitamin D levels.
-An occasional sunburn might be safer!
+The overzealous use of sunscreen on kids has likely contributed to the widespread vitamin D deficiencies we see in children — linked to cancer, depression, multiple sclerosis, heart disease, and obesity.

 Note: These days, almost all sunscreen is free of PABA (para-aminobenzoic acid), and so this once ubiquitous—and possibly carcinogenic—sunblock ingredient is no longer a concern.

 I encourage you to choose sunscreens that use only mineral ingredients (more on these below), but if you need an entirely clear option, you should know that not all chemical sunscreens are equally bad.
 Here is a run-down of most common:

 ⚠️ Avobenzone is Okay Stuff, and the best of chemical sunscreen options.
 If you choose to use a chemical sunscreen, choose one with avobenzone as the primary active ingredient.

 ⚠️Octisalate and octocrylene are also both Okay Stuff, without major health concerns, but slightly worse than avobenzone.